 3. Importing into construction management software

-4. Progress billing
+4. Progress certificates

 5. Integration with price databases